camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-sagemaker.md

 ## Inference type

-Learn more about inferences at the [official AWS SageMaker documentation page](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html).
+Learn more about inferences at the [official Amazon SageMaker documentation page](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html).

 ### Real-time

-Make sure you deployed your model with a real-time endpoint.
+Ensure you deployed your model with a real-time endpoint.

 - In the **Inference type** field, select **Real-time**.
 - In the **Endpoint name** field enter your deployed real-time endpoint name.
 - In the **Payload** field enter data that is required by your deployed model.
 - In the **Content type** field, enter the content type of the input.
-Please be aware that the **AWS SageMaker Connector** currently supports only JSON-like content types.
+Be aware that the **Amazon SageMaker Connector** currently supports only JSON-like content types.
 - In the **Accept** field enter the content type of the return value.
-- Fill the other fields as described at the [official documentation page](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html).
+- Fill in the other fields as described in the [SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html).

 ### Asynchronous

 - In the **Inference type** field, select **Asynchronous**.
 - In the **Endpoint name** field enter your deployed asynchronous endpoint name.
 - In the **Input location** field enter an S3 URL where the inference payload is stored.
 - In the **Content type** field, enter the content type of the input.
 Unlike the real-time, this inference supports any kind of content type.
 - In the **Accept** field enter the content type of the return value.
-- Fill the other fields as described at the [official documentation page](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpointAsync.html).
+- Fill in the other fields as described in the [SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpointAsync.html).

 ## Handle Connector response

-## AWS SageMaker Connector response
+## Amazon SageMaker Connector response

-The response of the **AWS SageMaker Connector** depends on the model deployed and an inference type.
+The response of the **Amazon SageMaker Connector** depends on the model deployed and an inference type.

 You can use an output mapping to map the response: